With cannabis use becoming more commonplace, some health-conscious consumers have begun wondering how it may affect cholesterol levels.

 Some people have naturally higher cholesterol levels than others.
 Age, ethnicity, and genetics all play a role.
-However, many of the factors that raise cholesterol relate to lifestyle and, therefore, individuals can alter them.
+However, many of the factors that influence cholesterol levels relate to lifestyle, and, therefore, individuals can alter them.

 Some of the best ways to lower cholesterol include: